rangle/react-native-workshop/book/setup/debugging.md

 ### YellowBox

 > Using console.warn will display an on-screen log on a yellow background.
 Click on this warning to show more information about it full screen and/or dismiss the warning.
->
-> Place `console.disableYellowBox = true;` in root component to temporarily disable warnings
+Place `console.disableYellowBox = true;` in the root component to temporarily disable warnings

 ![yellow box warning](/img/yellowbox.gif)